cissagatto/MultiLabelSimilaritiesMeasures/README.md

 You will need the originals datasets to run this code.
 Please, make sure that the folder *datasets* contain the arrf and xml files from cometa.

 ## RUN
-The script RUN is a example of how to test each measure function.
+The script RUN has several examples of how to test each measure function.